shaunchurch/chatgpt-history-search/README.md

 2. **Allow Installation**:

-For macOS:

    - Locate the downloaded `.dmg` file in Finder.
    - Control-click the app icon, then choose `Open` from the shortcut menu.
    - Click `Open`.

 3. **Security & Privacy Settings**:
    - If your Mac is set to allow apps only from the App Store, you might see a warning that the app was not downloaded from the App Store.
    - If you see this warning, go to `System Preferences` > `Security & Privacy`, then click `General`.
    - Click the lock and enter your password to make changes.
-   - You should see a message about AppName being blocked.
+   - You should see a message about AI Chat Manager being blocked.
 Click `Open Anyway` to confirm your intent to open or install the app.
      note: The releases are built here on Github, from the code on Github.
 The code you see in the repo is the code you run.

 ### Usage

 1. **Launching the App**:
-   - Open AppName from your Applications folder or Spotlight search.
+   - Open AI Chat Manager from your Applications folder or Spotlight search.
 2. **Importing Data**:

    - Upon first launch, the app will prompt you to import your ChatGPT conversation history.